kubewarden/rfc/rfc/0011-audit-checks.md

 ### Step 4: write `ClusterPolicyReport`

-The code will overwrite the old `ClusterPolicyReport` instance with a new generated from the data kept in memory.
-By doing that, we don't have to worry about synchronizing the old contents with the new ones.
+The code updates the existing `ClusterPolicyReport` instance by patching it with the newly generated information.
+This approach ensures that the report remains current without the need to synchronize previous contents with the latest updates.

 ### Creating a `PolicyReport` object